rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 is serving an HTTP document to one of googlebot's crawlers (66.249.66.1).
 We'll just call the payload "Payload" rather than create a fictional web page to include here.
-Some of the other data will be fictionalized as well, such as Data Offset and Total Length.
-In no cases is any fictional data important to the understanding of the concepts discussed here.
+Some of the other data will be fictionalized as well.
+In no cases is any fictional data important to understanding the concepts discussed here.
 As much as possible, I'll use binary values to show information.

 To start, we'll just look at the transport headers and add on other headers.